 - Plastic now makes up 75-90% of marine pollution.

-- In Australia the CSIRO’s three-year marine survey found that the density of plastic ranges from a few thousand pieces of plastic per sq km to more than 40,000 pieces of plastic per sq km.
+- In Aust the CSIRO three year marine survey found the density of plastic ranges from 1000-40,000 pieces of plastic per sq km.

-- Plastic can act as a sponge for other toxins in the ocean to cling to, is then ingested by sea creatures and toxins then "biomagnify" up the food chain.
+- Plastic can act as a sponge for other toxins in the ocean to cling to, when ingested by sea creatures the toxins then "biomagnify" up the food chain.

 - In some patches of the ocean the plastic to plankton ratio is up to 46:1

 - We currently recover only 5-10% of the plastics we produce.

 North Sydney Council has been an early adopter of the plastic-free movement, discouraging non-recyclable and single-use materials through its Sustainable Public Events Policy that has been in place since 2012.
 Council has taken its stance one step further and developed a single-use plastics ban for its operations, events and venues.

 Council’s Single-Use Plastics policy (110KB) was adopted on 23 September 2019.
 It applies to the purchase of any disposable plastic item that is designed to be used once and then discarded.
 This includes, but is not limited to, disposable cups and lids, straws, bags, cutlery, plates, bottled water, take away containers, single serve sachets and unnecessary packaging.
 It applies at Council venues, facilities, parks, reserves, sportsgrounds and pools, as well as commercial tenants in Council-owned properties.